Basic knowledge about “Reverb"

 A plate reverb is created by the vibrations of metal plates and, like other types of reverb, is simulated by digital circuits.

-A shimmer reverb is a reverb effect that typically involves adding a high octave to create a "shimmering," angelic sound.
+A shimmer reverb is a reverb effect that typically adds a high octave to create a "shimmering," angelic sound.
 Over the last decade, this effect has gained enormous popularity, especially in the ambient, indie, and post-rock genres.

 The AMP1 's digital reverb is modeled on a classic spring reverb.
 It's particularly suitable for traditional clean sounds.
 A little reverb is also recommended when practicing, especially with headphones.